 Plain flower frogs are considered common and are usually very reasonably priced unless they’re made of glass in unusual colors.
 Many vintage frogs were made of other materials including metals (more cage-like or pronged in appearance) and ceramics.

 04 of 07

 Nappy, in antique glassware terms, references a shallow open serving dish with no rim and a flat bottom.
 In most instances, it defines a small bowl, with or without one or two handles.
 This term is commonly used to identify small bowls when referring to Depression glass and antique china.

 Nappies are many times round but can be a leaf- or heart-shaped as well, and formed of many different types of glass and ceramic materials.
 The term is likely derived from the obsolete word “nap” which referenced a drinking cup or bowl in Middle English.Continue to 5 of 7 below.

 Since vintage sellers don’t want to thwart the marketability of a dish by denoting that it might be made only for one purpose, these small bowls are usually just called footed dishes today.
 But back when they were new, they were always listed as sherbet dishes in glass wholesaler catalogs.
 Most vintage types were made entirely of glass.
 Occasionally antiquers will run across examples that fit into a metal holder, and those were made without bases.

-Sherbet dishes can actually be used for dishing up everything from reasonable servings of ice cream, or sherbet if you want to be traditional, to berries and yogurt.
-They can still readily be found in thrift stores and antique malls in variety of colors and patterns in the $5-10 price range.
+Sherbet dishes can be used for dishing up everything from reasonable servings of ice cream, or sherbet if you want to be traditional, to berries and yogurt.
+They can still readily be found in thrift stores and antique malls in a variety of colors and patterns in the $5-10 price range.

 06 of 07